Positively Giving Society

 Supporters who give $1,000 or more are entitled to membership in our Positively Giving Society, a distinguished group of donors committed to safeguarding health, equity, and hope throughout East Tennessee.
 Individuals may also fulfill their annual pledge by making monthly payments of $84 for 12 months.

 Thank you.
-Your support will help us deliver our programs and services to nearly 5,000 individuals and families across Tennessee.
+Your support will help us deliver our programs and services to thousands of individuals and families across Tennessee.

 Benefits & Impact